 Learn More!
 The National Speech & Debate Association is the leading provider of competitive and educational resources to aid students and coaches as they explore our competitive events.
 For Dramatic Interpretation, we provide a number of helpful resources-including live and recorded webinars designed to introduce foundational and advanced concepts in Interp; access to DI final round videos; an interpretation textbook for Resource Package subscribers; videos from champion coaches; and much more more!
 Take advantage of the amazing benefits of being a member by using our resources to help advance yourself in competitive speech and debate activities.
 Visit www.speechanddebate.org for more information.

 DI helped me develop a better understanding of the world in which I live.
-To be able to create a narrative that portrays a person you have never known or a situation you've never been in so others can learn from it is worth everything." - Jamaque Newberry, Association Alum
+To be able to create a

+- Jamaque Newberry, Association Alum